 Rent and Demographic Change in the Bay Area, 2000-2015

-The California Housing Partnership and Urban Displacement Project received a one-year grant from The San Francisco Foundation to document the mobility patterns for low-income people of color at the neighborhood level in Alameda, Contra Costa and San Francisco counties.
+The Urban Displacement Project and California Housing Partnership, with support from The San Francisco Foundation, conducted research to document the mobility patterns for low-income people of color at the neighborhood level in the nine-county Bay Area region.
 Our reports and maps provide evidence that low-income people of color in the Bay Area suffer the most as housing prices rise, and displacement pressures push them into higher poverty, lower-resource neighborhoods where the odds are stacked against them.

 Rent and Demographic Change Map